-The seller just sent a counteroffer and now has received a better offer.
-Can the seller rescind his/ her counteroffer?

-A counteroffer can be rescinded up until the time it has been accepted.
-The rescission must reach the buyer or the agent for the buyer before the seller or the agent for the seller receives an acceptance.

-The listing ticket included an item and the buyers assumed that it was therefore included in the transaction and didn't expressly reference that item in the purchase agreement.
+- QUESTION: The seller just sent a counteroffer and now has received a better offer.
+Can the seller rescind his/her counteroffer? - ANSWER: A counteroffer can be rescinded up until the time it has been accepted.
+The recission must reach the buyer or the agent for the buyer before the seller or the agent for the seller receives an acceptance. - QUESTION: Does a buyer's agent have a legal right to present his client's offer to the seller or at least be present when his client's offer is presented to the seller? - ANSWER: NO. There is nothing in Michigan that grants such a right.
+Sellers can determine whether or not they wish to entertain an offer directly from a cooperating agent. - QUESTION: The listing ticket included an item and the buyers assumed that it was therefore included in the transaction and didn't expressly reference that item in the purchase agreement.
 Now the sellers say that they are taking it with them because the buyers didn't contract to buy the item.
-Are they right?

-The status of an item that is not specifically contracted for depends on the item.
+Are they right? - ANSWER: The status of an item that is not specifically contracted for depends on the item.
 If the item is a fixture, then it becomes a part of the real estate and transfers to the buyer even if not specifically included in the purchase agreement.
 The general definition of a fixture is something that cannot be removed without damaging itself or its surroundings or that becomes useless when removed.
 When an item is not a fixture, but personal property, the answer is less clear.
-Where an item was specifically mentioned in the listing ticket, but was not mentioned in the purchase agreement, a seller's attorney could argue that since the listing ticket is not an offer, it cannot be accepted and the item is not included in the sale.
-A buyer's attorney, on the other hand, could argue that a listing ticket is in fact an advertisement and that a buyer should be entitled to rely on the fact that the home, if purchased, will include all advertised items.
+Where an item was specifically mentioned in the listing ticket, but was not mentioned in the purchase agreement, a seller=s attorney could argue that since the listing ticket is not an offer, it cannot be accepted and the item is not included in the sale.
+A buyer=s attorney, on the other hand, could argue that a listing ticket is in fact an advertisement and that a buyer should be entitled to rely on the fact that the home, if purchased, will include all advertised items.
 There is simply no all-purpose correct answer to this question.
 In order to avoid disputes, buyers' agents are encouraged to include all items in the purchase agreement, either by specifically mentioning them, or by simply expressly incorporating all items listed in the listing ticket.